dukesaturn/nexpi-UI/Doc/<Dropdown>.md

 The Dropdown component is a versatile and customizable dropdown menu component built using React.
 It allows for the inclusion of menu items with icons and callbacks, or custom React elements.

+### Props

+- **menuItems**: `Array<{ name: string, icon?: React.ReactNode, callback?: () => void } | { comp: React.ReactNode }>`
-* menuItems: An array of menu items.
-Each item can either be an object with name, icon, and an optional callback, or an object with a comp property which is a React element.
+  - An array of menu items.
+Each item can either be an object with `name`, `icon` (optional), and an optional `callback`, or an object with a `comp` property which is a React element.

+- **style** (optional): `object`
-* style (optional): An object to apply custom styles to the dropdown trigger element.
+  - An object to apply custom styles to the dropdown trigger element.

+- **clickIconColor**: `string`
-* clickIconColor: This property refers to the color of an icon displayed in the dropdown menu that represents an action, typically when it's clicked.
-For instance, it could be the color of an icon indicating an action like opening a submenu or closing the dropdown.
+  - Refers to the color of an icon displayed in the dropdown menu that represents an action when clicked.
+For example, this could be the color of an icon used for actions like opening a submenu or closing the dropdown.

+- **iconsColor**: `string`
-* iconsColor: This property represents the color of icons displayed within the dropdown menu.
-These icons could be decorative or functional, providing visual cues or representing actions.
-Setting this property allows customization of the color of all icons within the dropdown menu to maintain consistency or match the overall design scheme.
+  - Represents the color of icons displayed within the dropdown menu.
+These icons may serve decorative or functional purposes, providing visual cues or representing actions.
+Setting this property allows customization of all icons' colors within the dropdown menu for consistency or to match the design scheme.

 ```javascript
 const menuItems = [